Kristaps773/TiaPortal/README.md

 # TiaPortal
-memory game in TIA portal
+memory game in TIA portal.

 SCL and LAD